xmacex/paranibbles/README.md

 ### Documentation

-- encoder 2: set the first nibble
+- encoder 1: set the first nibble
-- encoder 3: rotate accent pattern
+- encoder 2: rotate accent pattern
+- encoder 3: change accent force

+Accent force is the difference between accented and non-accented notes, deviating up and down from mid-velocity respectively.

 Set where to send and what to send in params.